Pontevedra: 5 things you shouldn’t miss

-The city of Pontevedra, on the last section of the Portuguese Coastal Way and the Camino Portugues is home to an elegant old town.
+The city of Pontevedra on the last section of the Portuguese Way is home to an elegant old town.
 Sitting pretty in the heart of the ‘ría’ of the same name, Pontevedra has been shaped by a rich maritime and trading past. *(Rías are the fjiord-like bays in Galicia)

 Since the old town is mainly car-free and open to pedestrians only, it is easy to wander around its old granite streets and admire the elegant buildings.
 To truly capture the essence of the city, you should also stop for a bite or a quick coffee in one of the many lively squares and watch the world (or at least the locals!) go by for a while.

 These are 5 things you shouldn’t miss when you are in Pontevedra: